- A high tolerance — needing to take more and more of the drug in order to receive the same or a desired effect.

 - Changing its form — some abusers may crush Percocet into a fine powder or chew it for a faster high.
 This can potentially result in overdose.

-- Mood and behavior changes — Becoming angry, volatile, hostile, anxious or agitated, especially between “fixes” of the drug.
+- Mood and behavior changes — becoming angry, volatile, hostile, anxious or agitated, especially between “fixes” of the drug.

 Percocet is one of the most widely used and prescribed painkillers for relieving moderate to severe levels of pain.
 It comes in pill form and if it is used as prescribed, it’s an extremely effective painkiller that will not become addictive.
 However, if it is abused, physical and mental dependence and addiction can occur.
-Common symptoms of addiction for Percocet include:

-- Compulsive usage — Craving Percocet and doing whatever it takes to get more of it, even if adverse physical, social or psychological consequences are experienced.
+- Compulsive usage — craving Percocet and doing whatever it takes to get more of it, even if adverse physical, social or psychological consequences are experienced.

 - Dependence — the experiencing of physical withdrawal symptoms if a dose of Percocet is missed.